Indiana Mask Mandate Ends Tuesday, But Some Cities, Businesses Will Continue

 Changes will vary from town to town and even from business to business.
-The owner of one theater for example says “masks required” signs will come down and be replaced with “masks recommended” signs.READ MORE: Chicago Weather: Flirting With 80 On Tuesday
+The owner of one theater for example says “masks required” signs will come down and be replaced with “masks recommended” signs.READ MORE: 1 Person Injured In Crash Involving 2 Semi Trucks On I-80/94; 1 Eastbound Lane Open

 “We are indeed living in changing times,” said Tom Lounges, whose store Record Bin is just two doors down.